excanny/AppraiseME/README.md

 ## About AppraiseME

-AppraiseME is a web application that measure employee performance against previously agreed goals, set future objectives, and give staff guidance on their developmental and training needs.
+AppraiseME is a Laravel web application that measure employee performance against previously agreed goals, set future objectives, and give staff guidance on their developmental and training needs.
 They help managers identify both achievements and shortfalls in performance, and give a framework to guide future improvements.
 It consists of 2 major modules.